An221104/PCB/README.txt

-A few words about application of this PCB.
+This PCB is designed for corridor lighting control applications.
+It includes 7 input signal lines and 5 output channels, consisting of:

-I designed this PCB with 7 signal inputs and 5 signal output lines including: 3 signal lines to control leds(12V) using transistors, 2 lines using relays.
-This project is to control corridor lights with input signals from sensors or control from smartphones.
-Besides, I have integrated 2 connection ports for brightness, temperature and humidity sensors for mobile applications.
-This board uses 12VDC power.
+- 3 outputs for controlling 12V LEDs via transistors,

-I have a note for you when using.
+- 2 outputs using relays for higher load switching.

-The resistor values used in this file maybe incorrect.
+The board supports input from motion or light sensors and allows remote control via smartphone.
+Additionally, it provides two sensor ports for connecting brightness, temperature, or humidity sensors, making it suitable for mobile and smart home applications.
+Power is supplied via a 12VDC input.

-You should calculate all resistor values for your project to be highly efficient.
+Note: The resistor values in the schematic may be placeholders.
+Please calculate and adjust resistor values according to your specific application to ensure optimal performance.

 Thank you!!!